 Having always been aware of our lives having other dimensions, and of the natural energies we all have within, and available to us,

-I became drawn towards natural healing methods some seventeen years ago:
+I became drawn towards natural healing methods over twenty years ago:

 Alongside working with horses, and also keeping my own, this initially led me on to studying and qualifying in several human therapies including Reconnective Healing, Reflexology, Children’s Reflexology, and Spinal Touch Therapy.

 It was only a question of time before my attention inevitably focussed on how I could also help the horses!

 Over the years, in what has been an ongoing and natural learning process, Equine Shiatsu set the perfect scene and foundations upon which to add and blend other modalities, including Equine CranioSacral Therapy, and more recently: Applied Animal Choices for Horses (the self selection of Herbs and oils) EMMETT Technique for Horses, and Tucker Biokinetic Technique